-I keep bees for fun and Carniolans are pleasant to work with.
-They are polite, get out of the way when you are working and exist in reasonable sized colonies.
-I dislike working with Italian bees that are constantly under your fingers and make huge hives that often don’t survive Whatcom Winters.
-I like scrappy bees that reflect my goals of locally sustainable apiaries, provide reliable if modest honey harvests and predictable reproductive behavior.
+I keep bees for fun and my Carniolan-ish bees are pleasant to work with.
+They are polite, get out of the way when you are working in the hive and build reasonable sized colonies able to reliably survive our long winters.
+I dislike working with Italian bees that are constantly under your fingers and make huge hives that often don’t survive into spring in our climate conditions.
+I like scrappy bees that make my goal of sustainable beekeeping possible.